inkandfeet/inkshop/README.md

 # Inkshop is about people.

-Inkshop is a human-centered framework for running your website, mailing list, and store all in one.
+Inkshop is a human-centered framework for running your small business.
+Website, mailing list, store, and reporting all in one.
+It's also free.

+Inkshop sticks out because it's people-focused.
+It treats your customers and visitors like people, not data-points.

-It doesn't track people, has strong privacy protection for both you and your customers baked in, and Just Works.
+That means no creepy tracking, no big-data segmentation, and encryption baked-in to provide strong privacy protection for both you and your customers.

 Feedback, improvements, and contributions are welcome. :)